tempaccs/top100albums/README.md

 ### Continous Delivery

 When a PR is created, the CI builds the docker image and runs linting, unit and E2E tests against it.
 Once it's merged, the CI builds a fresh docker image, runs again the quality control measures, and deploys the image to AWS (ECR).
 There AWS (ECS) runs the image.
-It can be accessed via EC2Co-EcsEl-1TZBPM7YBSC8P-273447432.eu-west-1.elb.amazonaws.com.
+It can be accessed [here](http://EC2Co-EcsEl-1TZBPM7YBSC8P-273447432.eu-west-1.elb.amazonaws.com).